Dru World Order

+Dru World Order is the third studio album by American R&B group Dru Hill, released on November 26, 2002.

+It is Dru Hill's first and only album to be released under Def Soul, an R&B division of Universal Music's Def Jam Recordings.
+It was a result of a company merger that had PolyGram, its music labels and artist roster consolidated into Universal in December 1998; Dru Hill's previous two albums were released under sister label Island Records, before they were drafted to Def Jam as a result of the merger.

-Dru World Order is the third studio album by American R&B group Dru Hill, released in late 2002 (see 2002 in music) on Def Jam Recordings' Def Soul imprint.
-Four years had passed between this release and the group's previous album, Enter the Dru, during which time the quartet imploded, yet later reformed.
-Beginning with this release, Dru Hill became a quintet, with fifth member Scola (Rufus Waller) added to the original lineup of Sisqó, Jazz, Nokio and Woody.
-This was the first time that Dru Hill was featured as five members.
+Four years had passed since the group's previous album, Enter the Dru (1998), during which time the quartet imploded, yet later reformed in 2001.
+Prior to the release of Dru World Order, Dru Hill became a quintet, with fifth member Rufus "Scola" Waller added to the original lineup of Sisqó, Jazz, Nokio and Woody.
+This was the first time that Dru Hill was featured as five members; as well as the only album to feature Scola.

 The album released three singles "I Should Be...", "I Love You" and "No Doubt".
-Two of the singles had music videos released.
-This is the group's last album for the entire Def Jam roster and they were released from their contract within a year due to poor album sales for this album and Sisqó's second album, which caused the group to go on a second hiatus.